zaxor0/zwerchhau/README.md

 - For combat with their chosen weapon, they may riposte for full damage on a major success parry roll [6].
 - For combat with their chosen weapon, once per day, advantage roll for damage
+- For bows, two ranged attacks per round ranged combat rules.

 For every even level as a warrior (2,4,6,etc.) they may gain either:

-- 1 additional weapon specialization, they gain the above 3 abilities for this weapon.
+- 1 additional weapon specialization, they gain the above abilities for this weapon.
 - 1 combat weapon feat.
 This is like a skill but it pertains to just 1 weapon type.
 Players should be creative here and work with their DM.
 Examples include:
   - Swift attack, gain +1 attacks with weapon against a single target during combat (recommended limit of +2)
   - Heavy attack, deal +1 constitution damage